Mankind Pharma: History

+Mankind Pharma initially targeted price-sensitive drugs, with a focus on rural market; its early products included antibacterial drug Zenflox and prescription antibiotic Moxikind CV, which were priced at a steep discount to the existing products in the market.
+The company ventured into the over-the-counter segment in 2007, focusing primarily on sexual healthcare products.

 The company acquired Magnet Labs Pvt.
 Ltd. to enter the antipsychotic segment in 2007.
-Also it acquired Longifene-an appetite stimulant for children in January 2010 which was earlier a brand of UCB.
+It acquired Longifene-an appetite stimulant for children in January 2010 which was earlier a brand of UCB.

+In 2017, Mankind Pharma established Pathkind Labs, a provider of diagnostics and healthcare tests.

 In 2019, Mankind became the first Indian company and second only in the world to develop and launch Dydrogesterone, a drug used in high-risk pregnancies and infertility by the brand name Dydroboon.

 In 2022, Mankind acquired Panacea Biotec Pharma's domestic formulations brands in India and Nepal for ₹1872 crore.
-It then acquired a respiratory treatment product and an infant skincare brand from Dr. Reddy's Laboratories.
+It then acquired a respiratory treatment product, and an infant skincare brand from Dr. Reddy's Laboratories.
 It also bought a majority stake in the Ayurvedic and herbal products manufacturer, Upakarma Ayurveda.

 In 2022, the company entered agritech and pet care segments.

+In April 2023, Mankind Pharma launched its initial public offering (IPO), with existing investors selling ₹4326 crore worth of shares.

+In 2024, Mankind Pharma acquired a 100% stake in Bharat Serums and Vaccines (BSV) from private equity firm Advent International for an enterprise value of ₹13630 crore.
+The deal included over 2,500 employees joining the company.
+Mankind also aimed to raise up to ₹10,000 crore through non-convertible debentures to support its growth initiatives.